Lambert-Nguyen/cosmo-management/docs/requirements/PROGRESS_UPDATE_SUMMARY_2025-09-11.md

 ## 🎯 **Executive Summary**

-The AriStay application has **significantly exceeded** the original MVP requirements with a comprehensive, production-ready property management system.
+The Cosmo application has **significantly exceeded** the original MVP requirements with a comprehensive, production-ready property management system.
 The analysis reveals that most features are **fully implemented** with advanced functionality that goes beyond the initial scope.

 ## 📈 **Overall Progress Overview**